-Admirably, this unique red temple is the oldest Buddhism temple in Batam.
-Indeed, be fascinated by the stunning architecture, walk the peaceful grounds splashed in gold and red décor such as lanterns, and much more.
-Certainly, one of the most unmissable things to do in Batam.
+Tua Pek Kong is a unique red temple is the oldest Buddhism temple in Batam.
+Be fascinated by the stunning architecture, walk the peaceful grounds splashed in gold and red décor such as lanterns, and much more.
+Certainly, one of the most unmissable things to do in Batam and Bintan Islands.

 📍42Q6+X8R, Jl.
 Pembangunan, Lubuk Baja Kota, Kec.
 Lubuk Baja, Kota Batam, Kepulauan Riau 29432, Indonesia

 Devouring seafood is a must-do for travellers while in Batam.
 Depending on your taste and budget, there’s hundreds of delicious places to eat.
-Nevertheless, we recommend checking out Kopak Jaya 077, which is a cool seafood restaurant, perched above the ocean.
-Likewise, Tsania Seafood offers stunning sunset views and is popular among tourists.
+Particularly, we recommend checking out Kopak Jaya 077, which is a cool seafood restaurant with colourful beanbags and hammocks, perched above the ocean.

-This hidden tropical wonder is known as the adventure island in the Riau Archipelago region.
-Just a 20 minute speedboat ride from Batam, relax in a family-friendly resort.
-Likewise, take part in free recreational activities.
+This hidden paradise is known as the adventure island in the Riau Archipelago region.
+Just a 20 minute speedboat ride from Batam, you can soak in the sun at a family-friendly resort.
+Plus, take part in free recreational activities.
 For instance, snorkeling, canoeing, waterpark adventures, to name a few.
 Indeed, the ultimate destination for thrill seekers.

 📍Ranoh Island, Pulau Abang, Galang, Kota Batam, Kepulauan Riau, Indonesia

 With an array of incredible tropical beaches to visit…you’ll be spoiled for choice.
 Undoubtably, the most popular for tourists are Nongsa Beach and Marina Beach.
 For instance, Nongsa is known for plenty of watersports, boating and epic resorts.
 Meanwhile, Marina Beach boasts phenomenal views and offers a great place to swim.